couchbaselabs/pydcp/README.md

  -s mcd  - Run all memcached related tests

 Some unit tests can only be run against certain server types.
-To specify your server type use the flag below
+To specify your server type use the 'backend' flag below:

 (None)   - Couchbase Server
  -b cb   - Couchbase Server
  -b dev  - Couchbase Dev Server (cluster_run)
  -b mcd  - Memcached with ep-engine

+The default host and port is 127.0.0.1:11211, but you can change these values by using the 'host' and 'port' flags:

+-h 10.5.2.100 -p 12000